Optiroc/SHVC-LZ/README.md

 # SHVC-LZ

 A collection of decoders for various modern variants of Lempel-Ziv style compression targeting the Super Famicom/Nintendo system.
+Written for the [ca65 assembler](https://cc65.github.io/doc/ca65.html), but should be easy to port to other assemblers.

 Common characteristics:
-- Designed for speed over code size.
+- Designed for speed over code size
-- Designed to run from ROM – no self-modifying code.
+- Designed to run from ROM – no self-modifying code
-- Full 24-bit addresses for source and destination are freely set at the call site.
+- Full 24-bit addresses for source and destination can be freely set at the call site
-- Uses DMA registers for temporary variables allowing for faster access than RAM.
+- Uses DMA registers for temporary variables allowing for faster access than RAM
-- Uses DMA when copying literal strings.
+- Uses DMA to copy literal strings
-- The compressed data or the decompression buffer may not cross bank boundaries.
+- The compressed data or the decompression buffer may not cross bank boundaries

 Statistics (speeds in KB/s on a Super Nintendo @ 3.58MHz):
 ```
 LZ4           Mean    Median       Min       Max
   Ratio      2.603     2.308     1.741     7.334
-  Speed    205.236   183.023   133.517   402.392
+  Speed    205.245   183.024   133.518   402.480

 LZSA1         Mean    Median       Min       Max
   Ratio      2.810     2.433     1.891     8.266